 A Closer Look at Benefits of Maca…

 Being a member of the cruciferous family, like broccoli and cabbage, maca has amazing nutritional benefits.
 To be specific, these benefits include: over 20 amino acids, vitamins B1, B2, vitamin C and E, iron, potassium and copper.
 Surprisingly, the flavor of maca is relatively neutral with a hint of caramel.
 Others say it has an earthy taste that is mildly nutty with a hint of butterscotch.
 Perfect for a latte or dessert, right?
 In terms of supplementation, it is best to start out with one teaspoon of maca daily and work up to 2-3 teaspoons depending on how you feel and your energy levels.
 It’s important to note, individuals who are on hormone altering medications or high blood pressure are advised not to use maca.
 (Axe)

 Benefits of Maca…

-Maca (depending on the variety) has amazing effects on hormonal balance for both men and women, it boosts the immune system, improves sexual function, increases fertility, assists the thyroid, aides the menstrual cycle and PCOS.
-It also has the ability to aide memory and focus.
+Maca (depending on the variety) has amazing effects on hormonal balance for both men and women: it boosts the immune system, improves sexual function, increases fertility, assists the thyroid, aides the menstrual cycle and improves PCOS.
+In addition, maca also has the ability to aide memory and focus.
 (Axe)